-All incidents of HSB are reported, using logs and cause for concern safeguarding form, including those that are deemed 'low level' incidents, up to those that are abusive.
-Information is monitored to identify trends.
-Referrals are made to the DSL.
-Serious incidents are reported to LA.
+All incidents of HSB are reported, using logs and cause for concern safeguarding form, including those that are deemed 'low level' incidents,

 Supporting victims and perpetrators of HSB.

 Responses to HSB incidents consider, and take steps to, safeguard all students who were involved, both those who harmed and those who were harmed.